EMA head sees OK for BioNTech vaccine in 12-year-olds potentially in late May

-Healthcare & PharmaceuticalsEMA head sees OK for BioNTech vaccine in 12-year-olds potentially in late May

-Pfizer (PFE.N) and BioNTech's COVID-19 vaccine could potentially receive European approval for use in 12-year old children as early as the end of this month, the EU drug regulator's executive director told daily Handelsblatt.
+FRANKFURT (Reuters) - Pfizer and BioNTech’s COVID-19 vaccine could potentially receive European approval for use in 12-year old children as early as the end of this month, the EU drug regulator’s executive director told daily Handelsblatt.

 “At the moment, the target we give for approval is sometime in June.
 We are trying to see whether we can accelerate this to the end of May,” European Medicines Agency (EMA) head Emer Cooke was quoted as saying in a joint interview by Handelsblatt and other European newspapers.